 - Better Financial Management – With a system in place to tackle credit card debt, people started applying financial management practices to other areas.
 Creating a realistic budget to free up cash and sticking to their payment plans got positive results.
 Their credit improved, they got smarter about their money, and they paid down balances faster.

 - More Money For Necessities – Whether you contact your creditor to create a more affordable payment plan or you opt for debt consolidation, you’re saving a ton of money in interest and late fees.
-These financial savings were ultimately applied to other necessities.
+You can use the financial savings for other necessities.

 - Peace of Mind – There’s something about paying down debt and managing your finances that gives you a sense of security.
 You’re not worried about collection calls, your credit history turns around for the better, and you have money to get things you need.

 Financial stress has reached an all-time high since the start of the pandemic.
 As people do what they can to survive, they consequently create more problems later.
 Feeling as if they were drowning with no way out, they turned to methods like those discussed above to tackle credit card debt.
 Learning how to reduce financial pressures and develop positive financial habits ultimately helped many Americans.
-They saw a positive change in their credit history, eliminated the chaos, used savings to cover other expenses, and found peace of mind.
+Their credit scores improved.
+They eliminated the chaos.
+Used savings to cover other expenses.
+And found peace of mind.